Code-Institute-Submissions/memory_game_ms2/readme.md

 <img src="https://github.com/SingeRoi/memory_game_ms2/blob/master/assets/images/Chinese%20memory%20game%20palette%20bar.png" alt="Pictomatch colour palette bar" style="max-width:100%;">

+A decision was made early on to provide a game title as a header only on larger devices so as not to lose screen area on mobile devices.

 ## UX
 Game users want a fun way to learn to recognise Chinese pictogram characters.
 As game is intended to be fun this is reflected by use of a vibrant colour theme and an element of humour in the modal image.
 * The user lands on a screen explaining  the game's purpose, displaying instructions on game play and how to navigate the game.